-Selective rotations must include Emergency Medicine, Osteopathic Principles and Practice, Rural Medicine and a Medicine Subspecialty.
+Selective rotations must include Emergency Medicine, Rural Medicine, Surgical Subspecialty and Medicine Subspecialty.
 See the course descriptions of these rotations for more detailed information.

 The objective of selective clinical rotations is to provide a framework for the evaluation and management of the patient with acute and chronic pathophysiology that requires the consultation of the specialty physician.
 The osteopathic medical student is given the opportunity to observe and participate in the management of medical cases in the hospital environment, and experience the intricacies of necessary diagnostic and therapeutic planned procedures.
 It is suggested that selective rotations are served in the core site, to facilitate recognition of the role played by the medical specialist in the care of hospitalized patients.
 Students must follow the following procedure: